Profiles of the Writers

 - Various short stories and poems in other Canadian publications

 - Several self-published pdf books on her website

 Lyn has an innate desire to share her spiritual journey with others, hoping it will assist them.
 She wants to create joy for others.
 She began writing poetry as a child, discovering early the connection she feels with others and the world around her when she shares her work.

 Typhoon Freda is a recollection of the 1962 storm that happened on the west coast of BC.
 As an eleven year old, she cared for six younger children during this intense weather event while her mother was away.
 The message she shares through this tale is that courage can be found at any age.
 It is one of the stories in Lyn’s memoir, Fragments of a Shattered Soul Made Whole.
 She also shares two poems on Seniors’ Love.

-Lyn is an active member of the Tri-City Wordsmiths, the Federation of BC Writers, and has recently started her own group called, Coquitlam Word Wranglers ~ rounding up the syllables.
+Lyn is an active member of the Tri-City Wordsmiths, the Federation of BC Writers, and her own women’s writers’ group called, Coquitlam Word Wranglers – round up the syllables.

 Visit her Website at lynayre.com

 Gloria lives in Coquitlam and started writing after a college instructor suggested she try it over forty years ago.
 Poetry allows her to escape into an ocean of words.

 Her published work includes: